panoply/syncify/readme.md

 #### Asset Support

-Syncify provides built-in support for handling SCSS, CSS and SVG files.
+Syncify provides wrapper support for handling SCSS, CSS and SVG files.
 These assets types can be transformed into theme snippets and processed together with build tools like [PostCSS](#) and [SVGO](#).
 When a `postcss.config.js` or `svgo.config.js` exists within a project, Syncify will consume them and generate output using their configurations.

 # Setup